ballerina-platform/module-ballerinax-rabbitmq/rabbitmq-ballerina/Module.md

 #### Using Exchanges and Queues

 Client applications work with exchanges and queues, which are the high-level building blocks of the AMQP protocol.
 These must be declared before they can be used.
-The following code declares an exchange, and a server-named queue and then binds them together.
+The following code declares an exchange and a server-named queue and then binds them together.

 ```ballerina
     check rabbitmqClient->exchangeDeclare("MyExchange", rabbitmq:DIRECT_EXCHANGE);